casualuser/compound-angular/README.md

 and view partials having angular dependency injected to our custom controllers for model / ui binding.
 (Client-side tier (Bower, Angular, PhantomJS))

- Finally, dev / testing / deployment Coangular will use Grunt from Yo.
+ Finally, dev, testing, and deployment Coangular will use Grunt from Yo.
 We'll factor in functionality of 'compound server' and 'compound test' into an extended coangular grunt.js by Yo.
+Though either Compound or Grunt 'server' and 'test' commands should work equally well, or not used at all by just using node . directly for dev/testing.

 ## Testing